Arsinic/dast-days/README.md

 If you just want to scan any know endpoint in your cluster run:
 `uds run dast-scan-everything`

-Your local directory will have 2 types of formatted ZAP reports for each endpoint:
+Your local directory will have 3 types of formatted ZAP reports for each endpoint:
 - `html` - `${APP_ENDPOINT}.report.html`
 - `json` - `${APP_ENDPOINT}.report.json`

-:notepad:
+- `markdown` - `${APP_ENDPOINT}.report.md`

+:info:
-a default uds core slim dev cluster will have Keycloak exposed on 2 endpoints `keycloak.admin.uds.dev` and `keycloak.sso.uds.dev`.
+A default uds core slim dev cluster will have Keycloak exposed on 2 endpoints `keycloak.admin.uds.dev` and `keycloak.sso.uds.dev`.

 Given I want to dast scan any exposed endpoints on my cluster When I run `uds run dast-master`